jwbenham/academic/chat-client-server/README.md

 	messages must be sent following the HTTP protocol.
-    * If the client connects to the HTTP chat server included in this directory, then the user may send ordinary text messages to the server and all other client connected to the chat server.
+    * If the client connects to the HTTP chat server included in this directory, then the user may send ordinary text messages to the server and all other clients connected to the chat server.
 * _HTTP Server_: A command-line HTTP chat server.
 This is a chat server designed specifically to work with the accompanying HTTP chat client.
-Clients connected to the server will have all of their sent messages sent to all other connected clients, and will receive all messages sent by other clients.
+Clients connected to the server will have all of their messages sent to all other connected clients, and will receive all messages sent by other clients.

 ## Using the Server